Creating the Right Menu for Your Website: Top 6 Options in 2016

 Check out the Classic Law Firm Template with the Fixed Header menu:

 If you’ve been surfing on the Internet lately, as we assume you have, there’s no hiding from floating anchor menus.
-The perfect companion for long-scroll and mobile sites, anchor menus allow site visitors to jump to different sections of your site, with just a click.
+The perfect companion for long-scroll and mobile navigation, anchor menus allow site visitors to jump to different sections of your site, with just a click.
 And because anchor menus are floating, they are always visible wherever your site visitors are on your page.

 Learn how to add a floating anchor menu on your Wix website.